 This includes manufacturers of conventional weapons systems and components whose earnings from such activities meet or exceed a threshold defined by Vontobel.
-With regard to nuclear weapons, this includes manufacturers of warheads and missiles, including assembly and integration, and manufacturers of exclusive delivery platforms.

 Companies with violations of international standards

 The international standards considered include: The Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, Principles of the United Nations Global Compact (UNGC), Conventions of the International Labour Organization (ILO) and the United Nations Guiding Principles on Business and Human Rights (UNGP).